andresromerodev/portfolio/pages/posts/extracting-amazon-product-data.md

 ## Configuring the Project

 Incorporating Selenium and BeautifulSoup into your project is a straightforward process.
 You can add them using pip and download the Chrome web driver (or the driver for your preferred browser), storing it in the base folder of your project.
-Similarly, any other required libraries can be installed using pip.

 ```bash
 pip install selenium beautifulsoup4